Eomm/massive-wax/README.md

   -L, --[no-]clone                     clone the repo before executing the processors

+  -O, --pr-origin=pr-origin            [default: master] the main branch in the origin repo

   -R, --[no-]pr                        open the PR to forked repo

   -b, --branch=branch                  [default: wax] the branch name where apply the changes

-  -O, --pr-origin=master        [default: master] the target PR branch name in the origin repository

   -c, --commit-message=commit-message  [default: wax in action] the commit message